WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Read our full DreamHost review here 👈

-What DreamHost Do Better Than Bluehost
+What DreamHost Does Better than Bluehost

-What DreamHost Do Worse Than Bluehost
+What DreamHost Does Worse than Bluehost

 • Dashboard isn’t as nice (and no cPanel) — DreamHost’s hosting dashboard experience is not as nice as Bluehost’s dashboard.
-Additionally, you don’t get access to cPanel and the overall tools that are available to you are limited (unless you pay for the pricier DreamPress plans).
+Additionally, you don’t get access to cPanel, and the overall tools that are available to you are limited (unless you pay for the pricier DreamPress plans).

 3. GreenGeeks